FelipeGarcia911/android-auto-inclinometer/README.md

-# Inclinometer4x4
+# GR Offroad Meter

-Welcome to Inclinometer4x4!
+Welcome to GR Offroad Meter!
 This is an Android application designed to serve as a digital inclinometer, ideal for off-road and 4x4 driving enthusiasts.
 The application provides real-time readings of the vehicle's pitch and roll angles.

 > **Developer's Note:** This is a personal project developed to explore and test the capabilities of the **Google Gemini CLI** and the **Vibe Coding** concept.
 It is a playground for experimenting with AI-assisted development in a command-line environment.